 Outside of saving you months and tens of thousands of dollars, other advantages of using Panther are:

 Because you no longer have to set up your own subsidiary, you’ll save a ton of time and tens of thousands of dollars using Panther.

-Paying employees in Costa Rica is not the same as paying workers in your own country.
-Employees have to be paid using Costa Rica’s employment and payroll standards.
+Paying employees in Armenia is not the same as paying workers in your own country.
+Employees have to be paid using Armenia’s employment and payroll standards.

 This means that you have to know, understand, and keep up with 1) fluctuating currency changes, and 2) local payroll and tax laws in the countries you’re looking to hire in.

 Outside of the laws and regulations around payroll, there may be different conditions surrounding leave, overtime, termination, and more.
 As you can imagine, maintaining this kind of regulatory knowledge can be challenging.
 But it is crucial and necessary to follow local legislation.

 After, you’ll have to determine the best way to pay your international employees.
 This can be done in a number of ways, including but not limited to:

 One of the most challenging (and expensive) parts of paying international employees is setting up the infrastructure to do so.